 A vibrant and healthy environment is a key part of a sustainable campus, and that requires programs and policies to manage our campus lands.
-Find out more about what Waterloo is doing:
+Find out more about Waterloo's current and historical efforts:

 In 1997, Plant Operations worked with faculty and students to develop a list of plant species that were native to our geographic area and climate zone.
 Since then, all new plantings have come from this list.
 Native species help reduce invasiveness, require less maintenance, improve tolerance to climate conditions, and can have higher resilience to local wildlife.
 They also provide important habitat and food for our local pollinators!

 For a list of native species in Waterloo Region, visit In The Zone Gardens, a resource from WWF-Canada and Carolinian Canada.

 Plant Operations phased out all pesticide use across campus by 1998.
 With the exception of sports fields, which need to be treated for safety purposes, the grounds team manages weeds through natural methods such as:

 - Using hot water to kill off weeds